GiuseppeBnn/k8s_box/k8s_box_templates/chart-boilerplate/README.md

   image: another-component:latest
   .......
   ........

+nfsIp: 192.168.1.123 #optional for clusters with nfs
+rootDirectory: /var/foo #mandatory if you use volumes to mount directories and files
 ```

 This is a generic example, a complete and working one can be find in the *example* directory that will run multiple components (and relative container) that communicate with each other.